irenenev24/ArinBeauty/README.md

     ![Edit Product](media/edit-product.png)

+Messages/Toasts
+ - Messages and Toasts are used when executing certain actions on the site, such as logging in and out, adding and removing products from the shopping bag, completing a transaction, and for admin actions too like adding and editing products.
+### Page Specific Features
+#### Home
+ - Hero image and text to highlight use of site.
+Shop now button which connects to the all products page and gives users a view of what is on offer.
+#### Nav Bar
+ - Responsive across the site. for products/home page/checkout etc nav bar shows all products/cosmetics/skin-type/skin-care/christmas/blog.
+ - For the blog pages the navbar shows blog/about us/sustainability/shop.
+ - Nav bar also includes account (register/login) and if logged in (product management/blog management/profile/logout)
+ - Shopping cart also displayed for the store pages
+#### Products
+ - Featured images at the top of each main category page
+ - Product Category buttons so the user can select which sub-category they would like to look at
+ - Basic filtering options to sort products by category, name, price etc.
+ - Basic product info is displayed to the user such as the product image, name, price, category link, and for admins, edit/delete buttons
+ - Users can click on the product images which will take them to the product details page for that particular product
+#### Product Detail
+ - Breadcrumb links feature on these pages
+ - Product details shown to user; image, name, price, edit/delete buttons for admins and description
+ - Quantity selector that allows the user to choose the quantity they would like to purchase
+ - Keep Shopping button that takes the user back to the products page
+ - Add To Bag button that adds the product to the users shopping bag
+ - Review section with user reviews that can be viewed by all users regardless of registered status
+ - If a user is an admin they can edit/delete products.
+They can add products via product management.
+#### Shopping Bag
+ - Shows the user the product/s that they have in their bag
+ - Displays product image, name, size, SKU
+ - Quantity selector allows user to see how many they have in their shopping bag and amend that amount
+ - Subtotal shows the cost of the product, reflects changes upon quantity amendments
+ - Bag total, delivery and grand total show these amounts to the user
+ - Keep Shopping button allows the user to navigate back to the products page
+ - Secure Checkout buttons takes the customer to the Checkout page
+#### 404/500 Pages
+ - Page displayed when 404/500 error occurs
+ - Large text to display there is an error to the user
+ - Back To Home button so the user can navigate back to the home page
+ - Fun image below the button to give the page a bit of character

+### Future Development Opportunities

+- An add to favourites section/wishlist section for users to save their favourite products to purchase later.

+- For the admin to be able to offer 'recommended products' to registered users based on past purchases in their order history.

 # Unfinished - ran out of time.
 Not all code officially credited.#
 some code from codewithstein for blog/comments snow banner made using online tutorials on youtube. (online tutorials is the company name)